 |Departments:||Paul G. Allen School of Computer Science & Engineering|

-The Bill & Melinda Gates Center for Computer Science & Engineering (Gates Center), set to open January 2019, will contain classroom, office, and collaborative spaces, expanded research labs, a 250-seat auditorium, and a flexible event space.
-The facility will enable the Paul G. Allen School of Computer Science & Engineering to double its annual degree production.
-The Gates Center is adjacent to the existing Paul G. Allen Center for Computer Science & Engineering (Allen Center), and the two buildings will provide an integrated education and research experience for the Allen School.
+The Bill & Melinda Gates Center for Computer Science & Engineering (Gates Center) contains classroom, office, and collaborative spaces, expanded research labs, a 250-seat auditorium, and a flexible event space.
+The facility enabled the Paul G. Allen School of Computer Science & Engineering to double its annual degree production.
+Adjacent to the existing Paul G. Allen Center for Computer Science & Engineering (Allen Center), the two buildings provide an integrated education and research experience for the Allen School.
 The Gates Center includes a sophisticated maker space, an undergraduate commons that will serve as a “home away from home” for students enrolled in the major, a wet lab for leading-edge research in molecular information systems, a 3,000 square foot robotics lab, workrooms for the interdisciplinary computer animation capstone, and interview rooms where industry representatives can meet with students.

-The 135,000 square foot building, designed by Seattle’s LMN Architects, broke ground in January 2017 and is scheduled for completion by the end of 2018.
+The 135,000 square foot building, designed by Seattle’s LMN Architects, broke ground in January 2017 and opened January 2019.
 The facility is funded through a public-private partnership including contributions from the Washington State Legislature plus corporate and individual donors.
-The building was named in honor of Bill and Melinda Gates through gifts from Microsoft Corp. and a group of local business and philanthropic leaders who are longtime friends and colleagues of the couple.
-The Gates Center will help cement the Allen School’s leadership role in innovation and education, and facilitate collaboration among students, faculty, staff and visitors, including regional and global stakeholders.
+The building was named in honor of Bill and Melinda Gates through gifts from Microsoft Corp. and a group of local business and philanthropic leaders who were longtime friends and colleagues of the couple.
+The Gates Center helps cement the Allen School’s leadership role in innovation and education and facilitates collaboration among students, faculty, staff and visitors, including regional and global stakeholders.